ekarpp/visualizer/README.md

-Zephyr project to visualize frequencies of an analog signal with a STM32f103xb.
+Zephyr project to visualize frequencies of an analog signal with an STM32f103xb.